Author has written 14 stories for Super Smash Brothers, Tales of Symphonia, Avatar: Last Airbender, and Legend of Korra.

 Movies: Jurassic Park, Chronicles of Narnia, Superman Returns, most works by Hayao Miyazaki

-Sports teams: MLB - Oakland Athletics, NFL - Green Bay Packers, NBA - Chicago Bulls and Phoenix Suns, NHL - Calgary Flames and Colorado Avalanche
+Sports teams: MLB - Oakland Athletics, NFL - Green Bay Packers, NBA - Chicago Bulls and Toronto Raptors, NHL - Calgary Flames and Colorado Avalanche

 Interesting Quotes I've heard throughout my life: